Yu-Group/clinical-rule-vetting/rulevetting/projects/tbi_pecarn/data_dictionary.md

 * Seiz ***
 	- Whether there was a seizure
-	- Default strategy: Step 2 (SeizOccur is dropped)
+	- Default strategy: Strategy 2 (SeizOccur is dropped)

 	* SeizLen
 		- Duration of the seizure